monoliths/grifts/README.md

 # Grifts

 Web scraper that retrieves "Diablo 3" leaderboard information.
-This is my first gem so expect a lot of convention errors.
+This is my first gem so expect some convention errors.
 Currently you can scrape seasonal leaderboards for all the hero classes.

 ## Installation